10-Day Southern Spain Itinerary – Best of Andalusia

 Day 9 : Ronda

 Ronda is famous as the birthplace of modern bullfighting, but it’s even more well-known for its stunning location.
-Ronda is a beautiful and inspiring place, perfect for walking around and taking in the sights.
+Ronda is a beautiful and certainly an inspiring place.
+It’s the perfect destination for walking around and just taking in the sights.

 Seats of the Plaza de Toros de Ronda